andrius-siup/cherry-on-the-cake/README.md

 * As a non-register user, on the Products page, I want to find products by category, subcategories.
 * As a non-register user, on the Products page, I want to sort products by price, rating, name, and category.
 * As a non-register user, on the Products page, I want to see the Back to Top button if there is a lot of products.
-* As a non-register user, in the Products page I want to be able to access to the Product Detail page, to see full product informationproduct.
+* As a non-register user, on the Products page, I want to be able to access the Product Detail page, to see full product information product.

 * As a non-register user, on the Product Detail page I want to be able to see the product full information:
   * Product Name